LisaZiegler/NASA_IDS_LIS_Project/FVCOM2.7/README.md

 ![](./../github-figures/lis_grid.001.jpeg)

 ## Information about the data used to force the open and river boundaries for both the Housatonic and Long Island Sound Models

 ## River Boundary Forcing
+*creating these forcings refer to **CreatingINPUTS_readme.md** for more detail*

 - The Thames and Connecticut Rivers make up 80% of the freshwater inflow into the sound.
 With the Connecticut contributing 72%, the largest freshwater input source